wpyoga/openvz6-glibc-patch/ubuntu/README.md

 we need to build the same glibc again with the newer toolchain in order to get all the new features.

+## glibc versions that come with each Ubuntu LTS version

+- Ubuntu 16.04 LTS Xenial: glibc 2.23
+- Ubuntu 18.04 LTS Bionic: glibc 2.27
+- Ubuntu 20.04 LTS Focal: glibc 2.31
+- Ubuntu 22.04 LTS Jammy: glibc 2.35

 ## Upgrade 16.04 Xenial to 18.04 Bionic

-Ubuntu 16.04 Xenial comes with glibc 2.23, while Ubuntu 18.04 Bionic comes with glibc 2.27 .

 1. Download, patch, build, and install glibc 2.27
 1. Upgrade the system to 18.04 Bionic